eugenia1984/english/glossary.md

 - **Thoughts** means what someone thinks or their ideas.
 When we ask for someone's thoughts, we want to know what they think or feel about something.
 For example: ``What are their thoughts on this book?`` is asking for the group's opinion about the book.

 - **Tip**: often refers to advice or a suggestion that is helpful in a particular situation.
 For example, ``Sophie gave Tom some tips on time management`` means Sophie offered helpful advice about managing time more effectively.

+- **Typically**: is used to describe something that happens in a usual or expected way.
+It is similar to usually and is often used to talk about what normally happens.
+For example:

+`Typically, we have meetings on Mondays.` -> This means that meetings usually happen on Mondays.

+`She typically arrives at work by 9 AM.` -> This means that she usually arrives at work by 9 AM.

 - **To assign tasks** means to give specific work or duties to someone.
 For example, a teacher assigns homework to students.